 Brief communications should not have any headings separating the text.5.3.1.
 Clinical articles

 The main text of clinical articles should not exceed 2500 words, excluding the first-page information, abstract (no more than 200 words), acknowledgments, conflict of interest, references (no more than 25), figure legends, and tables and figures.
 Please include the word count in the cover letter and on the first page of the manuscript.

-Where appropriate (e.g. for RCTs), power calculations should be performed as part of the study design, and a statement providing the power of the study should be included in the Materials and methods.
+Where appropriate (e.g. for clinical trials), power calculations should be performed as part of the study design, and a statement providing the power of the study should be included in the Materials and methods.
 Authors should state how the power calculation was determined, including what type of difference the calculation was powered to detect and on what studies the numbers are based.

 The statistical tests used and the significance level set should be listed in the methods for all studies that employed statistical analysis.
-Information regarding the statistical software programs used should be included in the methods: for example, “SPSS (IBM, Armonk, NY, USA).”
+Information regarding the statistical software programs used should be included in the methods: for example, "SPSS version 20 (IBM, Armonk, NY, USA)."
 This information should not be included in the reference list.

 For measures of effect (e.g. relative risks, risk ratios, odds ratios), authors should also report confidence intervals (e.g. 95%) so that the precision of the effect estimate can be assessed.5.4.3.
 Reporting of numbers

 Authors are urged to ensure that all reported numbers are accurate and listed consistently throughout the manuscript, tables, and figures.

 All clinical trials should include the results of intention-to-treat analysis, and all surveys should include response rates.5.5.
 Ethics approval and informed consent